AhmedMourad0/no-copy/README.md

  and provide your own cloning method, there are inspections included that will highlight an error when you do this.

 - Currently, you cannot have methods named `copy` with the same signature (return type included) in your `@NoCopy` annotated data class or you will get ide and compiler errors.
-(Attempting this, however, can be considered a bad practise as `copy` has a very defined behaviour in `Kotlin`, replacing it with your own custom implementation can be misleading)
+(Attempting this, however, can be considered a bad practice as `copy` has a very defined behaviour in `Kotlin`, replacing it with your own custom implementation can be misleading)

 - Kotlin compiler plugins are not a stable API.
 Compiled outputs from this plugin should be stable, but usage in newer versions of kotlinc are not guaranteed to be stable.